Keep your spine and shoulders strong and pain-free with these four simple moves.

 If there’s one thing your exercise routine needs more of, it’s upper-back work.

 Fitness professionals commonly recommend that more than 50 percent of your training focus on the many muscles that make up your upper back.
 Why?
-Because that’s what it takes to counteract the effects of everything you’re doing outside of your upper-back workouts, explains Franco Calabrese, D.P.T., a physical therapist with React Physical Therapy in Chicago.
+Because that’s what it takes to counteract the effects of everything you’re doing outside of your upper-back workouts, explains Franco Calabrese, D.P.T., a physical therapist at React Physical Therapy in Chicago.

 That includes hunching over your computer or phone, sitting with poor posture for long periods of time, or even going to town on chest-dominant exercises like pushups that, when not balanced with back exercises, can exacerbate strength imbalances between your front and back sides.